 Alexandra Bolintineanu is an Assistant Professor, Teaching Stream, in Medieval Digital Studies, at the University of Toronto.
 She is cross-appointed to the Centre for Medieval Studies and Woodsworth College.
 Her current project, Technologies of Unknowing, is a study of medieval wonders in digital environments.
 She holds a Ph.D. in Medieval Studies and a B.Sc. in Computer Science (University of Toronto).
 Her research interests include digital humanities, Old and Middle English narrative, marvels, monsters, and imaginary geographies.

-Lawrence Evalyn is a second-year PhD student in English at the University of Toronto.
+Lawrence Evalyn is a PhD student in English at the University of Toronto.
 He completed his Master of Arts in English at the University of Victoria.
 He is interested in the modelling of literary texts and the relationship between canonical and non-canonical works in the eighteenth century.
 Previous projects have involved corpus linguistics, social network mapping, and statistical analysis of bibliographical records.
 Connect with Lawrence on Twitter.

 Cai Henderson is a PhD student at the University of Toronto’s Centre for Medieval Studies and holds an MA in Medieval Studies from the University of York.
 In addition to work for OBNS, Cai is part of the Henry Daniel Project, and does palaeography and translation for Records of Early English Drama.
 Cai currently works on cognition and theories of the mind in late medieval English literature and text technology and tweets from @cemhend.